How To Get A No-Credit-Check Apartment In NYC?

 Earlier in 2019, landlords asked tenants to pay at least six months’ rent before signing a lease agreement.
 The payment served the last six months of your lease instead of the first ones.
 In this case, the charges served as security and commitment of a tenant.
 It also showed their ability to make payments on time after signing a lease agreement.

-Later that year, NYC rental laws passed reforms the issue.
+Later that year, NYC rental laws were passed to reform the issue.
 The new law prohibited such practices.
 Landlords had to find a better way to identify tenants’ ability to pay their rent.
 That is when they started using credit checks.
 For people with higher scores, it is easier to find apartments.
-The table below shows analysis f credit scores in NYC;
+The table below shows an analysis f credit scores in NYC;

 Credit scoreRatingNature of the risk